* indicates required field

 What types of data and biospecimens can I request from the SEER-Linked VTR Program?

-The SEER-Linked VTR Program accepts requests for formalin-fixed, paraffin-embedded (FFPE) tissue obtained through clinical care for secondary use in research and other projects.
+The SEER-Linked VTR Program accepted requests for formalin-fixed, paraffin-embedded (FFPE) tissue obtained through clinical care for secondary use in research and other projects.
 While tissue blocks are not released to investigators, tissue, processed as de-identified unstained or stained slides, ribbons, or scrolls, is released to investigators.
-Other types of data resources that can be requested include de-identified pathology reports, clinical and demographic data, and/or whole slide images (WSIs).
+Other types of data resources could be requested include de-identified pathology reports, clinical and demographic data, and/or whole slide images (WSIs).

 What is the timeline for receiving biospecimens?